 One of the questions my examiners asked me was whether I had any advice for a new PhD student with no personal contacts in the field that he or she is investigating but who wishes to do as I did.
 I answered that I would never hesitate to ask experts.
 Some offer help, even when you don’t have a personal connection with the person.

 In addition, I sent emails to medical schools, introducing myself and explaining my reason for getting in touch.
 Out of four, one medical school replied with what I was searching for and inviting me to sit in a seminar.
 I went to the school building and observed the session.
-There, I was introduced to a doctor, who later became the gatekeeper in my PhD research.
+There, I was introduced to a medical doctor, who later became the gatekeeper in my PhD research.